kippjohnson/reproducible_research/README.md

 # reproducible_research
-Integrating Git, Docker, and Continuous Integration for continuous research.
+Integrating Git, Docker, and Continuous Integration for reproducible research.

 This repository may be cloned to set up a minimal working environment with Docker and Travis-CI.